top of page

 NATURAL GENETIC VARIATION OF COGNITION

 Genetic variation is the essential substrate for evolution.
 To understand how and why some variant are selected while others are not, we first need to understand the breadth of variation that is available to selection.
-Our lab aims to identify natural phenotypic variation underlying neuronal traits such as neuronal and brain morphology, biological processes involved with cognition such as learning and memory, decision making and perception, and variation in neuronal circuitry underlying cognition.
-Using the extensive genetic resources available for Drosophila melanogaster we can map the natural genetic variation underpinning phenotypic variation of neuronal traits.
-Understanding natural genetic variation of neuronal traits will help us better understand regulation of these traits on a molecular level as well as their evolutionary potential.
+Our lab aims to identify natural phenotypic variation underlying neuronal traits such as neuronal and brain morphology, biological processes involved with cognition such as learning and memory, decision making and perception, and variation in neuronal structure underlying cognition.
+Using the extensive genetic resources available for Drosophila melanogaster and developing new imaging techniques we aim to map the natural genetic variation underpinning the connection between brain structure and brain function.
+Understanding natural genetic variation of neuronal traits will help us better understand their mechanistic basis from genetic, to molecular, structural and behavioral level.
+While we used to think that cognition could be studied at the level of genotype within a single generation, our recent findings have steered our research to the level of individual.
+We believe now that the genetic variation of cognitive ability is best approached transgenerationally, while plastic molecular and structural variation of the brain may point to variation in cognitive ability across individuals, within a generation.

 ROBOTIC AUTOMATION OF DROSOPHILA GENETICS AND BEHAVIOURAL PHENOTYPING

 Whether its goal was to identify a rare mutation, map a genetic locus, or characterise a gene's function, the field of genetics has always relied on sampling probabilities.
 Hence, its success has and still does rely on high throughput phenotyping and genotyping of large sample sizes.
 Throughout the history geneticists have been using established manual manipulation and screening techniques to perform the aforementioned tasks.
 But the pace of today's scientific progress has made manual screening techniques we have been using since 1900' entirely obsolete.
 The exceptional demand of our lab's main research projects for wast amounts of phenotyping and genotyping data and our innate drive to employ cutting-edge technologies of the 21st century in our research pipelines created a perfect storm for the development of fully automated, robot-assisted fly genetics platform we call "Robogenetics".
 Our aim is to fully automate fly rearing, handling, phenotyping and genotyping using a collaborative robotics platform and machine-vision accessible genetic markers.
-The goal of this project is to design and create a plug-and-play system that is technologically as well as financially accessible to an average fly lab which will enable hands-off high-throughput Drosophila genetics experiments, especially those aimed to screen and investigate the genetic basis of behavioural traits.
+The goal of this project is to design and create a plug-and-play system that is technologically as well as financially accessible to an average fly lab which will enable hands-off high-throughput Drosophila genetics experiments, especially those aimed to screen and investigate the genetic basis of behavioural traits, or more translational applications such as automated compound, drug and genetic screening for neurological disorders with behavioral symptomatology.

 COLLABORATIONS